burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 ## Massive Thanks to
 - QuantumV, for his decompiler
 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base
+- ygxa, for fixing player collisions and contributing to this decomp

 - The Sugary Spire Developers, for making Sugary Spire
 - The UNHAM Mod Developers, for adding new improvements and features to Sugary Spire
 > they probably would hate me if they knew I existed